Damuna/Notes/Red_theory.md

 - **SSL/TLS Certificates:**bviewing the certificate could reveal details, such as the email  address and company name.
 These could potentially be used to conduct a  *phishing attack*.

 - **source code** `CRTL + U`

-- **StaffL**

-  - Employees can be identified on various business networks such as [LinkedIn](https://www.linkedin.com) or [Xing](https://www.xing.de).
-Job postings from companies can also tell us a lot about their  infrastructure and give us clues about what we should be looking for.
-  - Github projects from employees could reveal personal information

 ### Cloud